Blue Canoe Hawaii

 BLUE CANOE HAWAII is an area on the outskirts of Waikiki where a floatila of two man, four man and whatever man Hawaiian outrigger canoes have conslolidated over the years.
-The canoes are all floating on the waters fronting the Outrigger Canoe Club and the the Elk's Lodge...where they filmed the movie "The Desendents."
+The canoes are all floating on the waters fronting the Outrigger Canoe Club and the Elk's Lodge...where they filmed the movie "The Desendents."

-There is about a dozen Hawaiian canoes in Kaluahole Channel with various riggings for surfing, sailing, and fishing.
+There is about a dozen Hawaiian canoes near Kaluahole Channel with various riggings for surfing, sailing, and fishing.
 The Outrigger's two man canoes, the "Duke" & the "Dad", have the best shape and style for the small Hawaiian fishing canoe.

 Most of these canoe owners are huis (groups or clubs) that take them out to the beautiful blue waters off Waikiki and beyond.
 Many of these waterman have a deep connections to their canoes and fish, sail, and surf them well on any given day.